zyrolasting/denxi/README.md

 Yes, and it's fine.
 So what's different? `raco pkg` has side-effects on the Racket installation that runs it. `xiden` does not.
-This means `xiden` does not create collections in an existing Racket installation.
-You cannot directly target Racket modules using `raco setup` or collection paths, but you can incorporate dependencies as if they were parts of your project that you simply did not check into source control.
+This means `xiden` does not create collections in the running Racket installation.
+You cannot directly target Racket modules using `raco setup` or collection paths, but you can incorporate dependencies as if they were parts of your project.

-`xiden` behaves more like [Guix][], in that packages are built deterministically and atomically.
-When you want to use a dependency, you can request links to them.
-Delete the links to make the installed files eligible for garbage collection.
+`xiden` behaves like [Guix][], in that packages are built deterministically and atomically.
+When you want to use a dependency, you can request links to it.
+Delete every link to make that dependency eligible for garbage collection.

 [Guix]: https://guix.gnu.org/